Notepatra Notepatra v0.1.114 docs

 Sessions & crash recovery

-JSON Tools plugin
+JSON Tools (inbuilt)

 Buttons